 LivingWriter: The All-in-One Writing App

-LivingWriter positions itself as a complete writing environment for authors, screenwriters, and anyone working on long-form projects.
-It launched as a clean alternative to bulkier tools like Scrivener and has steadily added AI capabilities over the past few years.
+LivingWriter is a complete writing environment for authors, screenwriters, and anyone working on long-form projects.
+It launched as a lighter alternative to bulkier tools like Scrivener and has folded AI into the experience over the past few years.

 What LivingWriter Does Well